Stephanie Vaquer: All Elite Wrestling (2024)

-WWE
+WWE (2024–present)

 NXT (2024–2025)

-On July 10, 2024, WWE Senior Vice President of Talent Development Creative Shawn Michaels announced that Vaquer had officially signed with the company and was assigned to the NXT brand, making her the second Chilean woman, and the third Chilean overall to sign with WWE.
-She made her WWE in-ring debut at a live event in Mexico City on July 13, defeating WWE Women's Tag Team Champion Isla Dawn.
-Vaquer made her on-screen debut appearance via satellite on the September 24 episode of NXT during the in-ring press conference between NXT Women's Champion Roxanne Perez and Giulia.
-Vaquer made her televised in-ring debut on the October 15 episode of NXT, defeating Wren Sinclair.
-After the match, she was attacked by Perez and Cora Jade until Giulia came to make the save, leading to a tag team match at NXT Halloween Havoc on October 27, which they won after Vaquer pinned Perez.
-Vaquer competed in the women's Iron Survivor Challenge at NXT Deadline on December 7, which was won by Giulia.
+Prior to signing with the company, Vaquer participated in a WWE tryout in December 2018, which was being held in her home country of Chile.
+On 10 July 2024, WWE Senior Vice President of Talent Development Creative Shawn Michaels announced that Vaquer had officially signed with the company and was assigned to the NXT brand, making her the second Chilean woman, and the third Chilean overall to sign with WWE.
+She made her WWE in-ring debut at a live event in Mexico City on 13 July, defeating WWE Women's Tag Team Champion Isla Dawn.
+Vaquer made her on-screen debut appearance via satellite on the 24 September episode of NXT during the in-ring press conference between NXT Women's Champion Roxanne Perez and Giulia.
+She made her televised in-ring debut on the 15 October episode of NXT, defeating Wren Sinclair.
+After the match, she was attacked by Perez and Cora Jade until Giulia came to make the save, leading to a tag team match at NXT Halloween Havoc on 27 October, which they won after Vaquer pinned Perez.
+Vaquer competed in the women's Iron Survivor Challenge at NXT Deadline on 7 December, which was won by Giulia.

 Vaquer making her entrance at the 2025 Royal Rumble.